 As the regulatory agency for the District’s financial services, we bring to you financial education campaigns designed to help you make better decisions as a consumer and to protect you from unfair and fraudulent practices.
 They are not meant to be legal or financial advice, or a recommendation to buy or forego any financial services product, or patronize any particular financial services agent or company.
 Select from the following to learn more or sign up for updates at this link.

-America Saves Week, Feb.
-25 to March 2 is a national campaign that encourages individuals including DC residents and military personnel to save money and protect their savings through fraud prevention.
+America and Military Saves Week, February 22-27, is a national campaign that encourages individuals including DC residents and military personnel to save money and protect their savings through fraud prevention.
 Free financial workshops will be offered by the department’s partners Bank on DC, Capital Area Asset Builders and the District’s Financial Literacy Council.
 To receive more information sign-up for updates through this link.
-DISB will share saving tips each day of the campaign on our Twitter account – see them at https://twitter.com/DCDISB.
+DISB will share saving tips each day of the campaign on our Twitter account – see them at twitter.com/DCDISB.

 DC Earned Income Tax Credit Campaign is a partnership of local and federal governments, nonprofits, financial institutions and local employers that promotes free tax assistance and help residents to better understand income tax benefits.